ricoveitch/cjsgrep/README.md

-# codegrep
+# cjsgrep

-Static analysis prototype for grepping in CommonJS modules.
-Given a function and a pattern, branch on function calls to find any instances of the pattern.
+Static analysis prototype for grepping in a CommonJS project.
+Given a pattern and starting point, cjsgrep will follow function calls to find any instances of the pattern.

 ## TODO

+- Nested member expression imports
+- Nested object destructuring
 - Case sensitivity toggle.
-- Migrate use of regex to a js language parser.